Martin (name): Estonia

-Martin is a common male name in Estonia - it was the most popular male given name throughout the 1990s.
+Martin is a common male name in Estonia – it was the most popular male given name throughout the 1990s.
 The name currently remains as the second most popular male name in Estonia.

 Martin is also a surname – in the variations of Martin, Martinsen, Martinson.

 Hungary

-Márton, the Hungarian form of the name, is commonly used as both a first name and surname.
+Marton, the Hungarian form of the name, is commonly used as both a first name and surname.

 Ireland

 Surnames in Ireland are attested from the mid-10th century.
 Several distinct families featured the name as a surname element.
 They included Mac Giolla Mhártain, Ó Maol Mhartain, Ó Martain, Ó Máirtín, Mac Máirtín, Mac Máel Martain.
 Individuals included Echmílid mac Máel Martain (Bishop of Down to 1202), Giolla Ernain Ó Martain (Irish poet and Chief Ollam of Ireland, died 1218), and Fearghal Ó Martain, O.E.S.A.
 (Bishop of Killala from 1425 to 1432).

 After the Norman invasion of Ireland in 1169, numerous unrelated bearers of the name settled in Ireland.
 Among the most well-known of the name were one of the Tribes of Galway.